Classic Omu-rice (Japanese Rice Omelet)

 Cut the chicken into small bite-size pieces and season with salt and pepper.
 Cut the onion and bell pepper into 1 cm squares.
 Remove the stems from the mushrooms and quarter.

-Now to make the rice omelets.
-Make one at a time.
 Beat two eggs in a bowl and season with salt and pepper.